ealitten/learning-ml/README.md

 Since we were all new to machine learning and data science, we started the project with a mini learning project: [predicting who survives the sinking of the Titanic](https://www.kaggle.com/c/titanic).
 This is a popular starting project for ML, and is a good introduction to the simpler ML algorithms.
 The challenge is a relatively straightforward binary classification problem - there are two outcomes: survived and died.
 We solved this using a logistic regression algorithm, using three columns from the Titanic dataset (`age`, `sex` and `passenger class`), achieving 80-82% accuracy of prediction.
 The titanic model and data can be found in the `titanic` folder.

-Once we'd solved the titanic challenge, we chose a main project: using a dataset of pokemon attributes and battles to predict the winner in a battle between any two Pokemon.
+Once we had solved the titanic challenge, we chose a main project: using a dataset of pokemon attributes and battles to predict the winner in a battle between any two Pokemon.
 The [dataset](https://www.kaggle.com/terminus7/pokemon-challenge) was obtained from kaggle.

 ## MVP